sxyu/volrend/README.md

 There is also an animation maker `volrend_anim`, which I used to make some of the video animations; don't worry about it unless interested.

 You should be able to build the project as long as you have GLFW.
-If it is not working, on Ubuntu, you can try
+On Ubuntu, you will need X-server; you can try
 `sudo apt-get install libgl1-mesa-dev libxi-dev libxinerama-dev libxcursor-dev libxrandr-dev libgl1-mesa-dev libglu1-mesa-dev`

 ### Windows 10